 For those premises, we are proud that this reading conference prospers because of the rigorous effort of the teachers, the staff and personnel, and everyone.

 Reading books and other scholarly articles offers various benefits.
 It ranges from the idea that it stimulates the cognitive mental activity of the reader.
 It also enhances one’s imagination and kindles the virtue of empathy.
 A popular notion about reading is that it fuels the mind with information and ideas that eventually form knowledge.
 This activity serves as an opportunity for further thought leading to new ideas.

-According to studies, reading is crucial to a student’s or learner’s cognitive development.
+According to studies, reading is crucial to student’s or learner’s cognitive development.
 At a young age, kids should be familiar with reading books.
 Why?
 Because there is a famous concept in education that children “tabula rasa” or a clean slate.
 It is the state of the human mind before knowledge imprints.
-The illustration prompts implications on how people should value reading.
+Through the illustration, it prompts implications on how people should value reading.

-Learners are encouraged to develop their reading habits as they set aside a portion of their time for it.
+Learners are encouraged to develop your reading habits as you set aside a portion of your time for it.
 Through this, reading fills your mind with information.
-The information scaffolds the knowledge building that enables you to discern facts in a world where information falsity is rampant.
+The information scaffolds the knowledge building that enables you to discern facts in the world that information falsity is rampant.
 Most importantly, it helps you in your studies because reading has advanced you already in information acquisition.
 It has already trained you mentally to process data.

-On the other hand, the teacher should also grip the attitude toward reading.
-Reading allows teachers to become knowledge reservoirs from which information overflows from them.
+On the other hand, the teacher should also grip the attitude towards reading.
+Reading allows teachers to become knowledge reservoirs of which information overflows from them.
 He can

 effectively contribute to developing his workplace and work system better through research and innovation projects, which are the academic trends nowadays.
 Hence, it fulfills his aspiration as a teacher.

 Also, being in the government office, it is crucial to engage ourselves in dynamic reading.
 Reading empowers us to develop plans and scheme systems based on studies and researches that promise effective results for the benefit of the stakeholders.